Quantum Differential Privacy: An Information Theory Perspective: Introduction

 Differential privacy~\cite{dwork2006calibrating, dwork2006differential} is a concept introduced in the classical computation setting to address these concerns.
 Vaguely speaking, differential privacy guarantees that the probability of an algorithm giving a certain outcome is roughly the same for any sufficiently similar input.
 This implies that good differential privacy makes it difficult for an observer to make precise statements about the data used.

 With the growing interest in large-scale quantum computations and quantum machine learning applications, naturally, also security requirements are desired there.
 To that end, the concept of quantum differential privacy was introduced in~\cite{zhou2017differential} in the setting of quantum computing.
-That work was the starting point of a series of results connecting quantum differential privacy to gentle measurements~\cite{aaronson2019gentle}, distributed quantum computing~\cite{li2021quantum} and quantum machine learning~\cite{arunachalam2021private,senekane2017privacy,watkins2021quantum,du2021quantum}.
+That work was the starting point of a series of results connecting quantum differential privacy to gentle measurements~\cite{aaronson2019gentle}, distributed quantum computing~\cite{li2021quantum} and quantum machine learning~\cite{arunachalam2021private,senekane2017privacy,watkins2021quantum,du2021quantum,kashefi1,kashefi2,min-hsiu-regression}.
+Other authors also studied differential privacy in the classical to quantum regime~\cite{9174484}.

 In quantum differential privacy, we are interested in the properties of a quantum algorithm $\cA$ represented by a general quantum channel.
 The input data is a quantum state $\rho$ and someone observing the output should not be able to determine whether the input state was indeed $\rho$ or a similar state $\sigma$.
 Similarity is usually defined via neighbouring states, denoted $\rho\sim\sigma$, according to some rule.
 Different notions of similarity have been proposed in the literature.
 For instance, a small trace distance~\cite{zhou2017differential} or convertibility by a local quantum channel~\cite{aaronson2019gentle}.
 For most of our discussion we will keep the definition unspecified and only sometimes fix it for examples.
 Now, a quantum algorithm $\cA$ is $(\epsilon,\delta)$-differentially private, if for all measurements $M$ and all neighbouring quantum states $\rho\sim\sigma$ we have